oauzenne/my-budget-app/README.md

 - Outline expense items and watch their net income decrease
 - Add in additonal income and expenses
 - Delete income and expenses

+Technologies used:
+- Javascript
+- HTML
+- CSS

 # my-budget-app